 It's been a transformation for MU athletics, too.

-Hamrick, in his fourth year as the Herd AD, has spearheaded The Vision Campaign.
-It is the most ambitious fundraising effort in Marshall Athletics history, and Hamrick has teamed with former Herd star athletes and campaign co-chairs Mike D'Antoni and Chad Pennington.
-The Vision Campaign is seeking $20 million in private dollars as part of a $30 million plan to enhance Herd facilities.
+Hamrick, in his sixth year as the Herd AD, has spearheaded The Vision Campaign, the most ambitious fundraising effort in Marshall athletics history.
+Hamrick has teamed with former Herd star athletes and campaign co-chairs Mike D'Antoni and Chad Pennington.
+The Vision Campaign was seeking more than $20 million in private dollars as part of a $30 million-plus plan to enhance Herd facilities.

-The Vision Campaign will bring Marshall one of the best college soccer stadiums in the nation, as Hoops Family Field at the Veterans Memorial Soccer Complex opened in August 2013.
-Scheduled for an august 2014 opening was the prime piece of the project - the Indoor Athletic Facility with its 120-yard football field and six-lane, 300-meter track; a Sports Medicine Translational Research Center; a 14,000-square foot home for the Buck Harless Student-Athlete Program for academics; and a museum home for the MU Athletics Hall of Fame.
+The Vision Campaign gave Marshall one of the best college soccer stadiums in the nation, as Hoops Family Field at the Veterans Memorial Soccer Complex opened in August 2013.
+Scheduled for an august 2014 opening was the prime piece of the project - the Indoor Athletic Facility with its 120-yard football field and 300-meter track; a Sports Medicine Translational Research Center; a 14,000-square foot home for the Buck Harless Student-Athlete Program for academics; and a museum home for the MU Athletics Hall of Fame.

 Another improvement was the addition of eight suites to the sky deck of Joan C. Edwards Stadium, plus new bathrooms and other fan-friendly changes to that level of the pressbox, including a third elevator.
 This football season brings a new AstroTurf surface to Edwards Stadium, a $750,000 project.

-"It's clear from the progress we're seeing with Marshall athletics since he was hired that we made the right choice when we asked Mike and his wife, Soletta, to return to Huntington," Kopp said in announcing Hamrick's extension.
+"It's clear from the progress we're seeing with Marshall athletics since he was hired that we made the right choice when we asked Mike and his wife, Soletta, to return to Huntington," said Dr. Stephen Kopp, MU president.
 "I'm most proud of the results we're seeing in the classroom and with the caliber of student-athletes we are recruiting.

 "The wins on the field and more fans in the seats are obviously a reflection of the quality of the program he is building here at Marshall.
 It's something I know all of the Herd Nation wants to see continue."

 Hamrick's arrival also has brought a challenging scheduling upgrade to the Herd's major sports.
-He has landed home-and-home football series with Louisville, Purdue and Navy, and rekindled a longtime rivalry with Miami (Ohio) with a four-game contract and renewed the "Battle of the Bell" series with Ohio.
+He has landed home-and-home football series with Louisville, Purdue, East Carolina and Navy, rekindled a longtime rivalry with Miami (Ohio) with a four-game contract and renewed the "Battle of the Bell" series with Ohio.
 In men's basketball, Marshall has scheduled Syracuse, Kentucky, Louisville, Cincinnati and Villanova in recent seasons, and has gotten rare home-and-home deals with two power conference programs in Penn State and South Carolina.

 In his second year, Hamrick established a Football Enhancement Fund effort that committed nearly $2 million to the program.
 His efforts have also led to rapid growth and development in the Big Green Foundation and in Marshall's M Club (former student-athletes) that has increased donation levels by 50 percent.
 The M Club has increased its membership to a record 500-plus.
 Big Green membership has risen to 3,200, ranking among the top three schools in athletic fundraising club membership in Conference USA.